5.2.5. Creating linearly spaced arrays#

 array([0. , 0.1, 0.2, 0.3, 0.4])

-Another function to create equally spaced series of float is np.linspace, which takes as arguments the initial value, the final value, and the number of points in the new array.
-By default, np.linspace includes both the initial and final values.
-For example, to create an array that goes from 5.0 (included) to 10.0 (included) and that contains 11 elements:
+Another function to create equally spaced series of floats is np.linspace, which takes as arguments the initial value, the final value, and the number of points in the new array.
+By default, np.linspace includes both the initial and final values as arguments.
+For example, to create an array that goes from 5.0 (inclusive) to 10.0 (inclusive) and that contains 11 elements:

 np.linspace(5.0, 10.0, 11)